Patsy Stone

-Patsy Stone is one of the two main characters from the British television sitcom Absolutely Fabulous, portrayed by actress Joanna Lumley.
+Patsy Stone is one of the three main characters from the British television sitcom Absolutely Fabulous.
+The character is portrayed by actress Joanna Lumley.

 Background

-Patsy was the last of a string of children born to an aging Bohemian mother in Paris, who gave birth "like a sprinkler, scattering bastard babies all over Europe."
+Patsy was the last of a string of children born to an aging Bohemian mother in Paris.
+Patsy's mother gave birth "like a giant sprinkler, scattering bastard babies to the four corners of the globe".

-In a flashback showing Patsy's birth, after telling an attendant to cut the cord, Patsy's mother exclaims that she names the child Eurydice Colette Clytemnestra Dido Bathsheba Rabelais Patricia Cocteau Stone.
+In a flashback showing Patsy's birth, Patsy's mother (Eleanor Bron) tells an attendant to cut the umbilical cord and then exclaims that she names the child Eurydice Colette Clytemnestra Dido Bathsheba Rabelais Patricia Cocteau Stone.

-The only sibling seen in the series is her older sister Jackie (Kate O'Mara), a former high-class escort whom Patsy worships, despite the fact that Jackie treats her horribly and twice tried to murder her through heroin overdose.
+The only one of Patsy's siblings that appears in the series is her sister Jackie (Kate O'Mara), a former high-class escort.
+Patsy worships Jackie although Jackie treats her horribly and twice tried to murder her via a heroin overdose.

 Patsy and Edina Monsoon were childhood friends, and since her mother despised and neglected her—regarding her more as a rival than a daughter—she came to rely on the Monsoons for most of her shelter, comfort, and food (though she has only been seen eating twice since 1973).

-She mentioned that her mother would have had an abortion, but she mistook her pregnancy for the onset of the menopause.
-The first few years of her life were spent locked in a room, and the rest of her childhood was dismal by Patsy's own description, without friends, parties, or presents.
-Although her mother eventually sent her to school, by the time she did, Patsy was much older than all the other students.
+Patsy mentioned that her mother would have had an abortion, but she mistook her pregnancy with Patsy for the onset of menopause.
+The first few years of Patsy's life were spent locked in a room.
+By Patsy's description, the rest of her childhood was dismal; she was without friends, parties, and presents.
+Although her mother eventually sent her to school, Patsy was much older than all the other students by the time she began attending.
 This explains a potential plot hole where Edina and Patsy are supposedly far apart in age, yet are shown to be in the same school year in flashback.